V-Paritosh/100DaysOfCode/Day 1.md

 ## Todays Progress

-- Followed along ""Code With Sloba" to make a React Portfolio Website
+- Followed along "Code With Sloba" to make a React Portfolio Website
 - Done with the navbar

 ## Thoughts